HAVE YOU FORGOTTEN ME?

 Kate stood in the living room and couldn’t reach for air.
 Why haven’t I called her in all this time, Kate blamed herself.
 She opened the fire in their new fireplace, sat in the armchair and stared in the fire for a long time… She remembered about her childhood, playing with the other kids in the orphanage… I have always wanted a mother and a father… Seeing the luckier children leave with their new parents always made my heart hurt.
 I have never envied them… I was always happy for every child that left that place.
 I’ve only hoped that one day even my new parents would come to take me home… Home… Something I’ve never had…

 More than one hour passed from the moment Mr. Pinkerton called.
-Kate stood up and went in the bedroom to tell David.
+Kate stood up and went to the bedroom to tell David.
 He was still asleep, but Kate gently woke him up.

 “Hey, sweetie…” said David with a sleepy voice when Kate kissed him.